 Auditions for the 60-member Yale Concert Band will be held from Tues, Aug 26 through Fri, Aug 29, 2014.
 The audition consists of required prepared excerpts which are available for download here (valid netID and password required), as well as as a prepared piece of music of your choosing which demonstrates your artistic and technical abilities (ie: an All-State audition piece or comparable etude); and be prepared to sightread as well.

 The Yale Concert Band travels, too.
-Recent tours have taken the YCB to Mexico, Brazil, Bermuda, Ireland, Spain, North Africa, Vienna, Salzburg, Prague, and St. Petersburg.
+Recent tours have taken the YCB to South Africa, Mexico, Brazil, Bermuda, Ireland, Spain, North Africa, Vienna, Salzburg, Prague, and St. Petersburg.
 The Yale Concert Band most recently completed a tour of Lithuania, Latvia, and Estonia in Summer 2013.

 YALE JAZZ ENSEMBLE